 2) Community Connections Free Clinic, 101 East Fountain Street, Dodgeville

 Is taking appointments on Tuesdays 1-7pm and Thursdays from 2-5 pm.
 Call 608.930.2232 to make an appointment during open enrollment.

 Come prepared!
 Bring a pay stub, birth dates and social security number from all wage earners in your household.
 (Past tax returns work great!
 Bring them if you have them.)

 RESOURCES FOR APPLYING TO THE HEALTH INSURANCE MARKETPLACE

 There are 4 ways to apply for insurance in the Health Insurance Marketplace:

 - Apply in person.
-Visit a trained counselor at the help sessions described above and in this press release.
+Visit a trained counselor at the help sessions described above.

 - Apply by phone.
 Call 1-800-318-2596 to apply for a health insurance plan and enroll over the phone.
 (TTY: 1-855-889-4325)

 - Apply by mail.
 Complete a paper application and mail it in.
 Mail-in application forms can be found by clicking here or by picking one up locally at the help sessions mentioned above.